hugo-sid/hugo-sid/README.md

 -->

-- What you learn while building is always more important than what you build
+- What you learn while building is more important than what you build
 - Be humble & kind